7 ideas to make automating your home cinema easy

 Another aspect worth controlling is window blinds, which can be easily integrated into a Z wave system and add to a lighting preset.
 Just imagine pushing the cinema button on your Z wave app, then the blinds close and lights are dimmed.

-It’s possible to automate curtains, but it’s far more expensive and invasive as you need to install motorised runners.
+It’s possible to automate curtains in your cinema room, but it’s far more expensive and invasive as you need to install motorised runners.

 Making sense of audio and visual devices